Myths & Misconceptions About Bariatric Surgery

 Laparoscopic surgery is surgery, no matter how you look at it.
 So people might experience post-surgical pain.
 Good news?
 While some do experience discomfort, most are walking and drinking the same day as their surgery.

-Will I still be hungry?
+Will I still be hungry after getting bariatric surgery?

 Yes, eventually.
 We’ll work with you to create a Phased Diet post-surgery, that allows you to ween certain liquids and foods back into your everyday routine.
 You won’t crave much sugar, and it will take less food for you to feel “full”.